Conference Overview

 Diversity, Equity & Inclusion Plan

-WVLL 2025 embeds diversity and inclusion across organizers, speakers, and attendees through concrete, realistic actions.
-Our nine-member committee of three women, one non-binary researcher, and five men spans four continents, balances academia (five members) with industry/NGO roles (four), and blends four seniors with five mid-career scientists, creating natural mentorship pathways and technical breadth from computer vision to clinical AI.
-We are deliberately recruiting invited speakers through affinity groups and regional mailing lists to secure meaningful representation of women, non-binary scholars, and researchers based in the Global South; early acceptances already span the USA, Malaysia, Portugal, Bangladesh, and China.
-The gender-neutral CFP explicitly welcomes work on sign-language AI, low-resource languages, and edge deployment in underserved regions, while an optional mentored-review track will pair junior authors with experienced PC members.
-External sponsorships are being pursued to fund travel stipends prioritized for students from low- and middle-income countries and for caregivers.
-Live captioning, wheelchair-accessible poster spacing, and an anonymous code-of-conduct reporting channel coordinated by our DEI chair will ensure a safe, inclusive environment, making diversity and broad participation integral to WVLL 2025 rather than an afterthought.
+WVLL 2026 embeds diversity and inclusion across organizers, speakers, and attendees through concrete, realistic actions.
+Our committee spans multiple continents and balances academia with industry and NGO perspectives, creating natural mentorship pathways and technical breadth from computer vision to clinical AI.
+We are recruiting invited speakers through affinity groups and regional mailing lists to secure meaningful representation of women, non-binary scholars, and researchers based in the Global South.
+The gender-neutral CFP explicitly welcomes work on sign-language AI, low-resource languages, and edge deployment in underserved regions, while an optional mentored-review track pairs junior authors with experienced PC members.
+External sponsorships will fund travel stipends prioritized for students from low- and middle-income countries and for caregivers.
+Live captioning, wheelchair-accessible poster spacing, and an anonymous code-of-conduct reporting channel coordinated by our DEI chair will ensure a safe, inclusive environment, making diversity and broad participation integral to WVLL 2026 rather than an afterthought.

 Estimated Number of Attendees

-Given the growing interest in multimodal AI, particularly in the areas of low-resource language processing, efficient model adaptation, and applied vision-language systems, we anticipate attracting a diverse audience from both academia and industry.
-Based on the relevance of our topics—including LLM/VLM architectures, sign language understanding, document image processing, and medical data analysis—we estimate an attendance of approximately 80-100 participants.
-This includes researchers, practitioners, and students interested in vision-language learning, efficient model design, and AI applications for underrepresented and resource-constrained domains.
+Given the growing interest in multimodal AI - especially low-resource language processing, efficient model adaptation, and applied vision-language systems - we anticipate 120–150 participants from academia and industry.
+This includes researchers, practitioners, and students focused on vision-language learning, efficient model design, and AI applications for underrepresented and resource-constrained domains.

 Special Requirements and Technical Needs